 NURS/HSAD 730* – Financial Management in Health Care 3 cr.

-NURS 731 – Nursing Administration Practicum I (meets first and third week) 3cr.
+NURS 731 – Nursing Administration Capstone I (meets first and third week) 3cr.

-NURS 732* – Nursing Administration Practicum II 3 cr.
+NURS 732* – Nursing Administration Capstone II 3 cr.

 Students may choose electives from IUP courses that are appropriate for their needs and interests and are approved by their advisor as they work toward meeting the program objectives.
 Three credits of NURS 795 Thesis may be substituted for electives.